 The brand – Ally Bank – has been around for a year or two now, although they aren't a new flash in the pan bank.
 A lot of people don’t realize is that Ally Bank is the new face of an old name, GMAC bank.
 They changed the name in May of 2009 at a time when they were giving the company a face-lift, and giving a promise to be the customer’s “ally”.
 While the old GMAC bank wasn't my favorite bank – and the fact that they needed a face-lift from the start had me skeptical.
 But when you also factor in the fact that they have one of the competitive bank rates right now, and that so far they've gotten good reviews – I was more than willing to give them a shot.

-Kiplinger’s Personal Finance named Ally Bank high yield savings account the “Best Savings Account” for 2009!
+Kiplinger's Personal Finance named Ally Bank high yield savings account the “Best Internet Account” and “Best For Millennials” for 2018!

 Is My Money Safe At Ally Bank?